FindArticles FindArticles

 SHARE

-Uber and Momenta are preparing a pilot of autonomous ride-hailing in Munich, marking a high-profile push into one of Europe’s most demanding automotive markets.
-The companies say the service will begin with trained safety operators onboard and operate in defined zones of the city, with rides ordered through the Uber app.
+Uber and Momenta are readying a trial of autonomous ride-hailing in Munich, launching a high-profile push into one of Europe’s most challenging automotive markets.
+The companies say the service will initially be staffed with safety operators trained to intervene if necessary and service will be available in designated areas of the city with rides arranged through the Uber app.

 Table of Contents